jillwurz/Music-Data-Exploration/README.md

    - Display artist information that matches the selected filters.

+# Oliver Heldens vs Hi-Lo Using Spotipy

+This project uses the Spotify API to analyze and compare the top tracks, popularity, and follower counts of the artist Oliver Heldens under his two aliases: **Oliver Heldens** and **Hi-Lo**.
+The project involves retrieving data via the Spotify API, organizing it into DataFrames, and visualizing the results using Seaborn and Matplotlib.

+## Project Overview

+The project performs the following key tasks:
+1. **Data Retrieval**: Fetches top tracks, popularity, and follower data for both Oliver Heldens and Hi-Lo using the Spotify API.
+2. **Data Processing**: Organizes the retrieved data into Pandas DataFrames for analysis.
+3. **Visualization**: Creates comparative visualizations to explore the popularity and followers of the two aliases.

+## Features

+- **Comparison of Top Tracks**: Displays a bar chart comparing the popularity of top tracks for both aliases.
+- **Follower Count Comparison**: Visualizes the difference in follower counts between the two aliases.
+- **Popularity Comparison**: Compares the overall popularity of the aliases.

 # Top Tracks Comparison: Eric Prydz vs Pryda

 This project compares the top tracks of two aliases of the artist Eric Prydz: "Pryda" and "Eric Prydz."
 The comparison is done by retrieving the top tracks for each alias using the Spotify Web API, storing track information in DataFrames, and visualizing the data using a bar chart.